 Computer technology has led to some stunning advances in worker productivity, but that technology has also created many opportunities for wasting time.
 From chat rooms and instant messaging to social networking and online auctions, today’s workers have no shortage of distractions.
-Some companies have grown so concerned over this unauthorized internet usage that they have begun to implement strong policies restricting the personal use of email and internet resources.
+Some companies have grown so concerned over unauthorized internet usage that they have begun to implement firm policies restricting the personal use of email and internet resources.

-With so much at stake it is no wonder so many companies are taking a hard line on personal use of the internet, email and other company resources.
+With so much at stake, it is no wonder so many companies are taking a hard line on personal use of the internet, email and other company resources.
 Not only does personal internet use represent a waste of time and productivity, but personal email use and the visiting of questionable websites could put the company in hot water legally.
 When implementing an internet usage policy companies need to be proactive, balancing the needs of their workers with the needs of the organization.